olivierkayyong/Implement-a-scoring-model/README.md

 <img src="features.png">

 ### Modelization
-The P7_Processing&Modelling.ipynb file contained in the "dossier_code" folder relates to the modeling code from preprocessing to prediction:
+The P7_Processing&Modelling.ipynb file relates to the modeling code from preprocessing to prediction:
   - Kernel choice
   - Treatment of outliers and missing values
   - Exploration of the dataset